arihantchoudhary/2025-GSoC-Proposal-Selected/README.md

-# Google Summer of Code 2025 Proposal
+# Google Summer of Code 2025 Proposal for Google DeepMind

 Update on May 7: Got selected by Google DeepMind for the Gemma project!